-- 3. In extraordinary circumstances, upon a showing of a unique hardship that is not otherwise addressed in this ordinance, a developer may seek an adjustment of the requirements of this ordinance.
+In extraordinary circumstances, upon a showing of a unique hardship that is not otherwise addressed in this ordinance, a developer may seek an adjustment of the requirements of this ordinance.
 The request for adjustment shall be made to the City Commission, after obtaining a recommendation from the appropriate board and City Manager.
 Any granted adjustment will be by resolution.
 This paragraph shall be construed narrowly as the policy of the City is that applications will generally comply with the provisions of this Ordinance.
-The determination of the City Commission as to whether to exercise its discretion to grant an adjustment in extraordinary circumstances is final and not subject to further reconsideration, review, or appeal - D. Exemptions from the City of Coral Gables Art in Public Places Program.
+The determination of the City Commission as to whether to exercise its discretion to grant an adjustment in extraordinary circumstances is final and not subject to further reconsideration, review, or appeal.

+- C. Exemptions from the City of Coral Gables Art in Public Places Program.
 The following are exempt from the requirements of this Article and are not required to pay into a Fund or seek a waiver from paying into a Fund: - 1.
-New construction, additions and modifications to single-family residences; - Construction projects, which are required to pay a public art fee pursuant to other applicable Miami-Dade County regulations, provided payment has been paid, documented and approved to the City's satisfaction; - Construction projects, which are required to pay a public art fee pursuant to other applicable Miami-Dade County regulations, provided payment has been paid, documented and approved to the City's satisfaction;

-- 4. Construction Projects at an accredited college and/or university that maintains at its campus a publicly accessible permanent collection of art of at least thirty (30) sculptures and/or other Public Art in accordance with a Campus Art Master Plan.
+New construction, additions and modifications to single-family residences; - 2.
+Construction projects, which are required to pay a public art fee pursuant to other applicable Miami-Dade County regulations, provided payment has been paid, documented and approved to the City's satisfaction; - 3.
+Non-Municipal Construction Projects with an Aggregate Project Value of less than one million dollars (\$1,000,000.00); and - 4.
+Construction Projects at an accredited college and/or university that maintains at its campus a publicly accessible permanent collection of art of at least thirty (30) sculptures and/or other Public Art in accordance with a Campus Art Master Plan.
 In order to maintain this exempt status, the accredited college and/or university must satisfy all of the following criteria: - a.
 A Campus Art Master Plan shall initially be submitted for review and approval by the City Commission to confirm the sufficiency of the Campus Art Master Plan; and - b.
-A report of the Campus Art Master Plan, demonstrating changes to the collection of Public Art on the campus shall be made to the City Commission in December 2010, and every third (3rd) year thereafter. - E. General Requirements.
-Applicants wishing to pursue installation of Art in Public Places Public Art must meet the special design and administrative considerations discussed below in Section 9-104.
+A report of the Campus Art Master Plan, demonstrating changes to the collection of Public Art on the campus shall be made to the City Commission in December 2010, and every third (3rd) year thereafter. - D. Applicants wishing to pursue installation of Art in Public Places must meet the special design and administrative considerations discussed below in Section 9-104.
 After submission to and review by the applicable boards, the City Commission, in its sole and absolute discretion, may approve the submitted concept for Public Art.
 It is the intention and direction of the City that Public Art approved through the City's Art in Public Places Program shall be permitted with regard to aesthetic characteristics after a review is conducted and a determination is made that the Public Art is appropriate in design and proposed construction.

 Section 9-104.
-Administration
+Administration.